aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 #### Storage deployment type:

-Choose between either a Persistent-SSD, Scratch-SSD, or Persistent-HDD Storage deployment type.
-For this PoC guide, we are going to focus on Persistent-SSD & Scratch-SSD storage deployment types.
+Choose between either a Persistent-SSD, Scratch-SSD, or Persistent-Intelligent_Tiering Storage deployment types.

-Persistent-SSD deployment is recommended for mission-critical, long-running workloads that require the highest level of availability, for example HPC simulations, big data analytics or Machine Learning training.
+- Persistent-SSD storage is recommended for mission-critical, long-running workloads that require the highest level of availability, for example HPC simulations, big data analytics or Machine Learning training.
+- Persistent-Intelligent_Tiering storage is optimized for HDD-based or mixed HDD/SSD workloads that have a mix of hot and cold data and don’t require consistent SSD-level performance, where Intelligent-Tiering automatically scales your file storage up or down based on your access patterns, and you don't need to provision storage upfront.

-Scratch-SSD deployments are suitable for workloads that are ephemeral or short-lived.
+- Scratch-SSD storage is suitable for workloads that are ephemeral or short-lived.

 #### Storage capacity: